 At the prompting of David Bradnick, I have added a few more items to the list of recently emerged papyri with dubious origins.
 I hesitated to add these pieces to the list because I have not seen images of them, but I can see the wisdom of putting them on the list in hopes that they surface at some point.
 If anyone has seen any images of these pieces elsewhere online or in print, I would be grateful to know where.

 Aristotle, unknown work on reason? (unverified identification by Scott Carroll, Green Collection).
 First reference: 2011.
 This Green Collection papyrus was to be featured in the Brill series and was assigned to a date in the 3rd century BCE.
+[Update 3 January 2020: I believe a photograph of this papyrus was put online in 2014.]
 Like so many other Green Collection pieces, this one is sometimes said to have been extracted from a mummy mask.
 Here is Scott Carroll in an interview published back in May of 2011:

 “Recently I would say the most surprising discoveries have come from working with mummy (mask) coverings…A professor from Oxford and I have extracted a lost work of Aristotle, other classical works, and very early unrepresented texts of Scripture.”